gauravneu/JavaConcepts/DesignPatterns/src/FactoryPattern/ReadMe.md

-new() -> concrete => programming to implementation that means if something extra gets added, and we are using new, then we need to modify code for adding that newly added thing. which would be violation of closed for modification
+new() -> concrete => programming to implementation that means if something extra gets added, and we are using new, then we need to modify code for adding that newly added thing, which would be violation of closed for modification Coding to implementation means it will work with any class implementing that interface through polymorphism

 In the general use of the phrase, a concrete class implementing a method from a supertype (which could be a abstract class OR